zer0problem/zer0problem/index.markdown

 Accomplishments
 -----------
-7 game projects in TGA so far.
+During my studies at [The Game Assembly](https://www.thegameassembly.com/) as a game programmer I've been a part of 7 game projects in so far.
+Here I've been working together with other students, game programmers, level designers and graphical artists, usually itäs been in groups of about 11-13 people.
-Worked on the game engine used in project 6 and subsequent projects.
+Lately I've been working on the game engine used in project 6 and subsequent projects.

 for [project 7](/project/7/) I added support for
 * spot lights with cookies & shadows <a class="link" href="/images/project7_spotlight_shadow_and_cookie.gif">example<img class="preview" src="/images/project7_spotlight_shadow_and_cookie.gif"></a>